ttran428/nvim_archived/README.md

 - end of line: `$`
 - beginning of first character in line: `_` or `^`
 - beginning of line: `0`
+- beginning of file: gg
+- end of file: `G`

 ### Objects
 - `W`: WORDs are only separated by whitespace